What’s the Village Green?

 - No. of places: 20 people, so 10 family groups or the equivalent number of teenagers or elders (book early as we expect places to go quickly)

-- Cost: £125 per person, adult or child – little ones pre-walking go free)
+- Cost: Adult and teens £290 and child £125 per person (little ones pre-walking go free)